-Last night you banged your knee on the nightstand.
-Now you have a large red mark that really hurts.
-Most likely, you have a contusion (bruise).
-This is when a blow doesn't break the skin but does break blood vessels beneath the skin.
+A contusion is a bruise.
+A bruise happens when a blow to your body doesn't break the skin but does break blood vessels beneath the skin.
 Blood leaking from the broken vessels causes redness and swelling.
 As it heals, your bruise is likely to turn colors like purple, green, and yellow.
 This is normal.
 The bruise should fade in 2 or 3 weeks.

 Factors That Make You More Likely to Bruise